Joint Subcommittee Studying Measures to Reduce Emissions from Coal-Carrying Railroad Cars

 The Resolution only mentions Norfolk Southern and most reports discuss the Lambert's Point community by name.
 Reports highlight that measurements conducted by Norfolk Southern of fine particles (PM2.5) and course particles (PM10), also known as dust, do not exceed PM2.5 or PM10 National Ambient Air Quality Standards (NAAQS).
 However, reports do not discuss coal dust in terms of nuisance issues or health impacts.

 In 2020, the Virginia General Assembly passed House Joint Resolution 25, renewing and expanding reporting and other requirements, particularly increasing opportunities for residents to submit complaints.
-For example, publicizing Norfolk Southern's Dust Information Telephone Line.
+For example, publicizing Norfolk Southern's Dust Information Telephone Line, 1 (800) DUSTING.
+When a Repair Lab team member called that number in 2026, it did not reach Norfolk Southern.
+Instead, an automated recorded promised a special offer, asked the caller's age, and seemed like the beginning of a scam.

 House Joint Resolution 25: "Over 20 years after such prior resolution was passed, the problem with coal dust blown from moving trains still has not been resolved [...]
 Residents in the Commonwealth are still suffering from coal dust blown from railroad cars and, consequently, a threatened quality of life, and businesses are also being adversely affected [...]
 Reports indicate that the benefits of covering rail cars carrying coal dust and coal ash outweigh the cost."[2]